Narragansett restaurants

 Did you know Rhode Island's official state drink is something called "coffee milk"?
 Unfortunately for coffee connoisseurs, this sweet creamy beverage is made with coffee syrup, not espresso.
 For real-deal espressos, lattes, iced and hot black cuppas, try these local spots:

-• Fuel Coffee Bar: Down the street from our Bonnet Shores rental and 2 miles from Town Beach, you can’t go by without stopping for one of the 16 daily ice coffee specials.
+Fuel Coffee Bar: You can’t go by without stopping for one of the 16 daily ice coffee specials.
 904 Boston Neck Rd., Narragansett, RI